eugenp/tutorials/persistence-modules/hibernate-enterprise/README.md

-## Hibernate 5
+## Hibernate Enterprise

-This module contains articles about Hibernate 5.
+This module contains articles about Hibernate.

 ### Relevant articles: